Turkey’s Latest Red Notice Highlights Abuse of Interpol System

 Interpol did not respond to a request for comment for this article.

-A five-month investigation by the International Consortium of Investigative Journalists (ICIJ) in 2011 and comprehensive 2013 study by Fair Trials details how Interpol’s internal review mechanism fails to differentiate between criminal cases and politically-motivated arrest warrants for dissidents.
+A five-month investigation by the International Consortium of Investigative Journalists (ICIJ) in 2011 and a comprehensive 2013 study by Fair Trials details how Interpol’s internal review mechanism fails to differentiate between criminal cases and politically-motivated arrest warrants for dissidents.

 The ICIJ report underscored that Interpol’s constitution forbids it from getting involved “in any invention or activities of a political, military, religious or racial character.”